Apple TV (streaming service): Rebranding

 In October 2025, to coincide with the release of F1 on the service, Apple announced that Apple TV+ would be rebranded as simply "Apple TV".
 Variety noted that this marked the platform's first name change since its launch, while The Verge mused that "the change is likely to cause some confusion" due to the shared branding among the streaming service, set-top box, and software application.
 Explaining the name change, Apple executive Eddy Cue reasoned that the service had already been commonly known as "Apple TV" for some time, dismissing concerns of potential confusion.

-Apple TV also changed their famous introduction "Piano" sound with a more modern version created by Finneas, as part of the rebrand.
+As part of the rebrand, Apple TV also changed their famous introduction "Piano" sound to a more modern version created by Finneas, and switched to a new "Rainbow" multicolored logo created through real glass and practical effects.
+The rebrand was widely visible on devices updated to Apple's OS 26.1 variant, as well as on the Apple TV app.

 Programming

 During the announcement of Apple TV+, Apple announced a number of prominent writers, directors, and stars who would be featured in the service.
 The signing of high-profile talent was intended to attract viewers to the service.
 As of March 2019, five of the upcoming series had completed production, with six more well into filming.
 On September 10, 2019, Apple announced that Apple TV+ would have eight original series (seven scripted and one unscripted) and one original documentary available at launch, with plans to launch new original content every month thereafter.
 Most series were expected to launch with three episodes, with a new episode released weekly thereafter, although Apple said that not all series would follow that model and that some series might instead launch all at once.

 Early critical reaction to the bulk of the service's programming was mixed to poor, but commentators predicted that Apple would have time to grow into its new role as a content provider and to produce well-regarded content, especially as the free year of the service provided with many Apple product purchases enticed users to continue watching, and for some to eventually pay for a subscription, as new series are released.